locxter/BotvacCenter/README.md

 - [x] Get extensive diagnostics data for troubleshooting.
 - [x] Easily experiment with SLAM via inbuilt sensors (LIDAR and wheel odometry).

+Possible future ones:

+- [ ] Support for multiple robots (profiles)
+- [ ] Persist UI state for smoother experience (might need a DI framework or other navigation library?)
+- [ ] Path planning for autonomous room cleaning in straight lines (maybe fill area with spaced-apart points and determine route between them?)
+- [ ] Always clean the parameter of the room first (needs some sort of wall detection)

 ## SLAM

 ### Proposed algorithm